Who is Joe Kennedy? Meet the Democrat Responding to Trump's 2018 State of the Union

 Kennedy serves on the Energy and Commerce Committee and has sponsored legislation to boost the manufacturing sector.
 He is also recognized as an advocate for LGBTQ rights and comprehensive immigration reform.

-Even before he was tapped to deliver the State of the Union response there were already rumblings about Kennedy’s political ambitions, especially given his lineage.
+Even before he was tapped to deliver the Democratic response to Trump’s State of the Union address, there were already rumblings about Kennedy’s political ambitions, especially given his lineage.

 The father of two is the grandson of the Sen. Robert S. Kennedy, and great-nephew of Sen. Ted Kennedy and President John F. Kennedy.

+Read: Here’s Why the Republicans Should Worry About the 2018 Midterm Elections

-The Congressman has said he would not go up against either of the sitting Massachusetts Senators if they are not open to stepping down.
-According to Politico he has a personal connection to one of the state’s Senators: he and his wife Lauren met in Sen. Elizabeth Warren’s class at Harvard.
+Kennedy has said he would not go up against either of the sitting Massachusetts Senators if they are not open to stepping down.
+According to Politico, Kennedy has a personal connection to one of the state’s Senators: he and his wife Lauren met in Sen. Elizabeth Warren’s class at Harvard.